 - 1 cup powdered sugar sifted

-- 2 tablespoons milk
+- 2 tablespoons milk or cream

 - 1 teaspoon vanilla extract

 - dash of salt